Yoon-1023/Yoon-1023.github.io/research.md

     </p>
     <p>
       I have given
-analytical solutions for equilibrium configurations by using methods of complex variables and overcoming some difficulties in assembling modified Green’s functions to represent solutions in multiply-connected domains.
+analytical solutions for equilibrium configurations using methods of complex variables and overcoming some difficulties in assembling modified Green’s functions to represent solutions in multiply-connected domains.
 The positioning of topological defects is determined numerically to minimize the elastic energy within the bulk nematic fluid.
-Additionally, far-field asymptotics for the energy and body forces are calculated, and the quasi-static evolution of the cylinder’s motion is explored.
+Additionally, far-field asymptotics for the energy and body forces are calculated, and the quasi-static evolution of the body’s motion is explored.
 This work represents an unprecedented understanding of the way geometry and elasticity interact in an anisotropic material, enhancing both theoretical insight and practical implementation.
 Current efforts concern elastic response towards relaxation of the free energy within the bulk, and anchoring induced flow in multiply-connected configurations.
-An article covering Analytical Solutions to Boundary- Body Interactions and Deformations in Nematic Liquid Crystals is estimated to be submitted to Physical Review E or Soft Matter in the upcoming year.
     </p>

   <!-- Separation line -->